Drew Dilkens: Controversies

-2018 Salary
+2018 salary

-In 2018, Drew Dilkens received a 74.5% raise on his salary - equating to an CAD$85,359 increase per year which took his salary from CAD$113,201/year in 2018 to CAD$198,560/year in 2019.
+In 2018, Drew Dilkens received a 74.5% raise on his salary - equating to an CA$85,359 increase per year which took his salary from CA$113,201/year in 2018 to CAD$198,560/year in 2019.
 This raise represented the highest salary raise received by any mayor on record in Ontario.
 As of 2024, Dilkens is ranked as the 4th highest paid mayor in Ontario.

-Vanity Projects
+Vanity projects

-In 2017, Windsor city council under the leadership of Drew Dilkens, approved $3 million dollars for the purchase of Christmas lights for a new annual event known as “Bright Lights”.
+In 2017, Windsor city council under the leadership of Drew Dilkens, approved $3 million for the purchase of Christmas lights for a new annual event known as “Bright Lights”.
 This received criticism for perceived willingness to allocate funds to a free public event rather than address severe flooding issues that the city was facing at the time, which the mayor eventually addressed and tabled allocating funds towards after major pushback from the public.

-In 2017, Windsor city council approved for the construction of a riverfront street-car museum proposing an original budget of $7 million.
-The museum saw the purchase and restoration of a street car that served Windsor’s public transit system in the 1920s.
-The project’s budget rose to $10.3 million by 2023.
-This project saw the mayor receiving major criticism from both city councillors and Windsorites citing the mayor’s repeated votes against improving public transit.

-In 2023, the city voted in favour of a master plan for a green corridor with a vote of 6-5 with Dilkens breaking the tie.
-The project sees a green corridor running from town hall to the river front that would have an estimated total cost of $20 million dollars.
+In 2023, the city voted in favour of a master plan for a green corridor with a vote of 6–5 with Dilkens breaking the tie.
+The project sees a green corridor running from town hall to the river front that would have an estimated total cost of $20 million.
 The first project inline with the master plan was proposed shortly after which saw the construction of a new plaza directly outside town hall which includes a new outdoor ice rink.
-This was intended to replace an ice rink close by that was closed down due to repair costs reaching $1 million dollars.
-The new plaza, the first part of the master plan, had an initial approved budget of $4 million dollars and has since risen to over $15 million dollars.
+This was intended to replace an ice rink close by that was closed down due to repair costs reaching $1 million.
+The new plaza, the first part of the master plan, had an initial approved budget of $4 million and has since risen to over $15 million.